xy-kasumi/Spark-pulser/docs/user-README-CTRL-MINI-ED.md

 There is a constraint for combination of pulse time, pulse current, and duty factor.
 See "Pulse Shaping" section for details.

+Safety note: electrodes are **energized even when GATE is LOW**

+Setting GATE to LOW merely means turn down the current close to 0.
+However, open voltage of 100V is still present on the electrodes, and driver will allow more than 10mA current to flow, which is enough to kill you.

+Turn actually turn them off, you need to set POLARITY to OFF.

 ### Control Registers